fabrizio-n/Bayesian_graphical_modelling_for_fault_diagnosis_in_industrial_plant_operations/README.md

 ## Project structure

-- data: contains original VP.feather and VP.csv datasets from turboden and pre-processed data as processed_data.csv
 - data_analysis: contains data pre-processing code
 - python_mcmcdagtargets
     - mcmcdagtargets.py is the main implementaion script of the algorithm and relative utility functions.
-    - turboden_study.ipynb: application of the algorithm on turboden data
+    - orc_study.ipynb: application of the algorithm on real data
     - simulation.py: contains simulation function
     - simulation_study.ipynb: contains a simulation study on 4 synthetic datasets